v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 **Activities** - Under **Exchange mailbox activities**, select one or both of the following activities:

 - **Deleted messages from Deleted Items folder** -  This activity corresponds to the SoftDelete mailbox auditing action.
 This activity is also logged when a user permanently deletes an item by selecting it and pressing **Shift+Delete**.
+After an item is permanently deleted, the user can recover it until the deleted item retention period expires.

 - **Purged messages from mailbox** - This activity corresponds to the HardDelete mailbox auditing action.
-This is logged when a user purges an item from the Recoverable Items folder
+This is logged when a user purges an item from the Recoverable Items folder.
+Admins can use the Content Search tool in the Office 365 Security & Compliance Center to search for and recover purged items until the deleted item retention period expires or longer if the user's mailbox is on hold.

 **Start date** and **End date** - Select a date range that's applicable to your investigation.